-A 1% Annual Exceedance Probability flood event is equivalent to a 1 in 100 year flood, which is a major rain event that occurs on average once every 100 years (i.e. there is a 1% chance of a flood this size or larger occurring at a particular location in any given year).
+A 1% Annual Exceedance Probability flood event is equivalent to a 1 in 100 year flood, which is a major rain event that occurs on average once every 100 years, i.e. there is a 1% chance of a flood of this size occurring at a particular location in any given year.